Sehrish88/Sehrish88.github.io/_posts/2019-12-12-my_reasoning_for_choosing_software_engineering_as_a_career.markdown

 ---
 layout: post
-title:      "**My Reasoning for Choosing Software Engineering as a Career**"
+title:      "My Reasoning for Choosing Software Engineering as a Career"
 date:       2019-12-12 20:27:16 -0500
 permalink:  my_reasoning_for_choosing_software_engineering_as_a_career
 ---